Psychodrama by Jacob Levy Moreno – the art and philosophy of living and a method of therapy, training and …

 Even though psychodrama can be used with individuals, the group forms the heart of psychodramatic work.
 Perhaps the most brilliant idea of Moreno’s was to understand that groups are stronger than individuals and that consequently it is in the group where reality can be addressed.
 The dynamics of the group are used in psychodrama to specifically and systematically confront existing problems and questions, to set in motion the processes of change and to discover and test solutions.
 In Moreno’s eyes, mutual help is the ideal way to improve a situation.

-The psychodramatical process of the group is dependant on the experiences which the individual group members bring with them.
-Again and again the process focuses on a point where individual life-experiences become the centre of attention.
+The psychodramatical process of the group is dependent on the experiences which the individual group members bring with them.
+Again, and again the process focuses on a point where individual life-experiences become the centre of attention.
 A group member then becomes the protagonist and shows on stage what happened to him.
-Psychodrama has a rich pallet of methods, to enable better understanding of important situations in mutual „play“.
-Every play ends with the protagonist having the experience that there is no situation where one is quite alone.
-Simultaneously, the other group members experience that in every scene there is a core subject from which they also profit.

 Psychodrama is an independent psychosocial method concerning the constructive shaping and structuring of group processes.
 It is very reach and diverse that can be used for many purposes and different groups of people.
 It’s very often applied by psychotherapists to work with various psychopathological symptoms as well as defence mechanisms and interpersonal problems.
 It is also effective in trainings, self-experience, coaching, working with business or children.
 For individual work exists a very similar and a parallel method called Monodrama.